0xPolygonMiden/miden-client/docs/library.md

 ### Features

-The Miden client library supports the [`testing`](https://github.com/0xPolygonMiden/miden-client/blob/main/docs/install-and-run.md#testing-feature) and [`concurrent`](https://github.com/0xPolygonMiden/miden-client/blob/main/docs/install-and-run.md#concurrent-feature) feature which are both recommended for using the client for developing applications.
-In order to utilize them, you can add this to your project's `Cargo.toml`:
+The Miden client library supports the [`testing`](https://github.com/0xPolygonMiden/miden-client/blob/main/docs/install-and-run.md#testing-feature) and [`concurrent`](https://github.com/0xPolygonMiden/miden-client/blob/main/docs/install-and-run.md#concurrent-feature) features which are both recommended for developing applications with the client.
+To use them, add the following to your project's `Cargo.toml`:

 ```toml
 miden-client = { version = "0.2", features = ["testing", "concurrent"] }